-GATE
+GATE:

-The goal of Westlake Charter School's GATE (Gifted and Talented Education) Program is to provide differentiated learning opportunities during the regular school day for identified students.
+Westlake Charter School provides differentiated learning opportunities during the regular school day to support all students, including students who have been identified to participate in GATE (Gifted and Talented Education).
 Differentiation is an effective approach to teaching and learning.
-Differentiation is not a new concept but is based on best practices in education.
-Strategies used may include but are not limited to, flexible grouping, acceleration, in-depth study, complexity, and novelty.
+Differentiation is not a new concept, but is based on best practices in education.
+Strategies used may include, but are not limited to flexible grouping, acceleration, in-depth study, complexity, and novelty.
+Students who have met the criteria to be identified for GATE are also invited to participate in the lunchtime GATE program for additional learning opportunities.
 Promoting academic excellence, independent thinking, student responsibility, and self-confidence are key components of our program.